ewasm/testnet/README.md

 At present, we've developed support for the following languages and toolchains:

 - LLVM: C, C++, and Rust: documentation pending
-- [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), a subset of TypeScript, which uses the JavaScript toolchain: see the [main document](assemblyscript.md) for more information on writing contracts in AssemblyScript
+- [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), a subset of TypeScript, which uses the JavaScript toolchain: see the [etherts org](https://github.com/etherts/docs) for more information on writing contracts in AssemblyScript.

 If you're interested in adding support for another language, framework, or toolset, see the Contributing section above and reach out.